How to Design A Golf Course (Everything to Know)

 So now that we have the green, fairway, and tee box laid out, it’s time to figure out where to put the rough stuff.

-This is where you will need to also determine out-of-bounds markers, drop-zones for major hazards like large rough or water, and distance away from the golf holes that will be right next door.
+This is where you will need also to determine out-of-bounds markers, drop zones for major hazards like large rough or water, and distance away from the golf holes that will be right next door.

-Most courses have a “serpentine” feel to them where the green of one hole leads to the tee box of another.
+Most courses have a “serpentine” feel to them, where the green of one hole leads to the tee box of another.
 That also makes it easier for golfers simply to know where to go next.

 The Hazards